Lightnet/bevysandbox/docs/design.md

  Undo function and time line edit.

  Player actions permission.

+# Network:
+  To build editor real time is not easy.
+Required data transfar.

+  To either have local and server is not easy task to do when doing editor mode.

 # Notes:
  * bevy_egui -for some reason it only dev since it might lag render